 ‘Cos two of a kind makes us so right

 Frustratingly the music video isn’t quite so accomplished, never quite realising its ambition and eventually drowning in concept.
-It’s actually reminiscent of Justin Timberlake’s Cry Me A River in places – but lacks the same purpose and such a clear pay-off.
-Instead, we get a series of shots featuring Melanie B sneaking around a house that has an inordinate number of communication devices (looking absolutely stunning, btw) and several couples being caught in the throes of passion.
-But there’s absolutely no consequence and it all ends up feeling a bit underbaked and a wasted opportunity – for if there’s one Spice Girl that absolutely could do revenge, it’s Melanie B.
+It’s actually reminiscent of Justin Timberlake’s Cry Me A River in places, but lacks the same purpose and such a clear pay-off.
+Instead, there’s a series of shots featuring Melanie B sneaking around a house that has an inordinate number of communication devices and several couples being caught in the throes of passion.
+But there’s absolutely no consequence and it all ends up feeling a bit underbaked and a wasted opportunity; for if there’s one Spice Girl that absolutely could do revenge, it’s Melanie B.

 Although Hot is retrospectively made out to have been a disaster as the only debut solo Spice Girls album not to reach the top ten, it’s clear from some of the live performances at the time that there was still goodwill towards Melanie B. Feel So Good’s “Ladies holler if you hear me” / “Fellas holler if you feel me” callout usually managed to illicit an (actually audible) audience response.
-We weren’t quite at the stage where the Spice Girls became chart poison – and it’s entirely plausible that with a tighter release schedule and singles picked based on commercial potential, rather than using them to fire personal digs (we see you over there Tell Me), Hot could have fared a bit better.
+The Spice Girls-label hadn’t yet become chart position at this stage, thus it’s entirely plausible that with a tighter release schedule and singles picked based on commercial potential, rather than using them to fire personal digs (Tell Me), Hot could have fared a bit better.
 As things stood, Feels So Good was…well, good.
 But not imbued with the power to revive an album that had spent just a fortnight in the chart.

-What stands out most about Feels So Good is that Melanie B appeared to be having a lot of fun – and that’s something which wasn’t always true of the Spice Girls’ musical endeavours.
-Particularly as we ploughed on into the ‘00s and the number of solo Spice flops began to grow at an alarming pace…
+What stands out most about Feels So Good is that Melanie B appeared to be having a lot of fun, and that’s something which wasn’t always true of the Spice Girls’ musical endeavours.
+Particularly as the ’00s ploughed on and the number of solo Spice flops began to grow at an alarming pace…